alexmaccalman/policeshootinganalysis/policesShootingRMK.md

     ## [1] 11.28742

-What Variables Predict the Frequency of Black Lives Matter (BLM) Protests?
+What Variables Explain the Frequency of Black Lives Matter (BLM) Protests?
 --------------------------------------------------------------------------

 First we will examine the variables related to the resource, political,